streamwhite/json-translated-ai/readme.md

    - Ensure you're using a supported model ID

 4. **OpenRouter Connection Issues**

    - Verify `PROVIDER_PROXY_URL` is set to `https://openrouter.ai/api/v1`
    - Check network connectivity to OpenRouter endpoint
    - Ensure your OpenRouter API key is valid and has sufficient credits

+5. **Language Code Issues**
+   - Use 2-letter codes (e.g., `es`, `fr`) for general language support
+   - Use 4-letter codes (e.g., `en-US`, `zh-TW`) for locale-specific translations
+   - Mix both formats in your `languages.txt` file as needed
+   - Unknown language codes will show a warning but still be processed

 ## 🤝 Contributing